 Personal recommendation from friends or family is one way to find a financial adviser but it’s not always easy to work out whether an adviser has done a good job until years after they have given the advice.

-For advice on later life issues (such as help with your pension pot, retirement planning, long term care planning, equity release, inheritance tax planning or wills and probate)
+For advice on pension and retirement planning, long term care planning, equity release, inheritance tax planning or wills and probate)

-For mortgages, protection insurance, pensions, investments and general financial advice
+For mortgages, protection insurance, investments and general financial planning

 To find an insurance broker